slgrobotics/robots_bringup/Docs/Sensors/WiFi_Logger_Visualizer.md

               password: "xxxxxxx"
         dhcp6: true
         dhcp4: true
+        macaddress: "xx:cc:yy:ff:4f:03"
         nameservers:
           addresses:
             - XXX.XX.X.XXX
 ```
+**Note:**
+- Write a file `/etc/cloud/cloud.cfg.d/99-disable-network-config.cfg` with the following: `network: {config: disabled}` to disable *NetworkManager* and use *netplan/networkd* instead.
+- the `macaddress:` part is important - many routers want to see real, not *private* MAC address.
+Your Raspberry Pi network devices have factory-assigned physical MAC addresses, print them with `ip link show` command.
+- Check your kernel messages periodically with `sudo dmesg|tail -20` - it shouldn't show any recent messages, especially related to network connections.

 Near the garage router _iperf3_ shows 700+ Mbits/sec one-way data throughput, and about half bidirectional.

 At about 35 meters from the garage router, here are the metrics: